justas-b/justas-b/README.md

 - MSci Physics - Royal Holloway University of London.

-- Experienced in e-commerce, financial markets, commodities, data engineering and analytics, software development, automation, validation and more!
+- Experienced in e-commerce, financial markets, commodities, data engineering and analytics, software development, deployment and maintenance, automation, validation and more!

 - I am very open to collaborations and would love to work on projects with other people - do shoot me a message if you are interested in building something cool!